 The three day conference will be available free of charge for up to 30 students studying an architecture, planning or heritage-led degree, from across the UK and Ireland.
 Applications in previous years have seen a wide range of disciplines coming together to give a new and refreshing outlook on conservation issues in the built heritage sector.

 If you are a student and wish to apply to attend, please fill out the application here.
-Places are limited and applications close on 22nd March, 2019.
+Places are limited and applications will now close on 29th March, 2019.